vyos/vyos-documentation/docs/ch09-vpn.rst

 Since it's a HQ and branch offices setup, we will want all clients to have fixed addresses and we will route traffic to specific subnets through them.
 We need configuration for each client to achieve this.

-Note that clients are identified by the CN field of their x.509 certificates, in this example the CN is client0:
+.. note:: Clients are identified by the CN field of their x.509 certificates, in this example the CN is ``client0``:

 .. code-block:: sh